graybirchsolutions/amc-activities-shortcode/README.md

 Functionality to retrieve prior events is not available through the AMC's API and cannot be added through this plugin.

-Additional documentation - including a list of valid codes - can be found on our Wiki pate at https://github.com/graybirchsolutions/amc-activities-shortcode/wiki
+Additional documentation - including a list of valid codes - can be found on our Wiki page at https://github.com/graybirchsolutions/amc-activities-shortcode/wiki

 ## Requirements